shruthigna004/AI-based-Latency-Optimization-in-ORAN-for-IoT-Sensor-Networks/README.md

-# AI-based-Latency-Optimization-in-ORAN-for-IoT-Sensor-Networks - IEEE SENSORS 2025
+# IEEE SENSORS
 # Work in Progress !

+PART I
 While the introduction of state-of-the-art ORAN systems has granted internet service providers the flexibility of disintegrating the Radio Unit, Control Unit and Distributed